 Wireframing offers a faster way to experiment with concepts.
 Do a deep exercise to create multiple iterations for the product’s key differentiators.
 Don’t forget to keep the product super easy and fun to use.

 One can often underestimate the importance of great design in creating easy-to-use user experience.
-Time and again, we see that the ROI on laying emphasis to Product Design can have a monumental effect on deciding a product’s fate.
-The teardown and talk on building ListenIn greatly cut-short the learning curve for product novices.
+Time and again, it’s observed that the ROI on laying emphasis to product design can have a monumental effect on deciding a product’s fate.

 Written by Suhas Mallya